nlon982/BigFramework/README.md

 # BigFramework
-A framework to quickly make node setups / configure parameters
+A framework to quickly make node setups / configure parameters in Houdini.

 Walkthrough: https://imgur.com/a/kyAnCXC